Schulich School of Law: Dalhousie Legal Aid Service

 The Dalhousie Legal Aid Service was founded in 1970.
-It provides important legal services to the Halifax area and brings together third-year law students, practising lawyers, and community actors.
+It provides legal services to the Halifax area and brings together third-year law students, practising lawyers, and community actors.
 It is the oldest clinical law program in Canada and the only community law clinic in Nova Scotia.
 Students can receive academic credit and gain practical legal experience through the Legal Aid Service, which emphasizes the development of professional skills and the refinement of substantive and procedural knowledge in a real-life context.